ReadAlongs/Studio-Web/README.md

     nx serve Studio-Web

-Note, that you will need to also spin-up the ReadAlong-Studio API in order to have Studio-Web work properly.
+Note that you will need to also spin-up the ReadAlong-Studio API in order to have Studio-Web work properly.
 To do that, first clone the Python Package/API repo:

     git clone https://github.com/ReadAlongs/Studio.git
     cd Studio